microfoundry/MicroFoundry-XC6194A-IS31FL3193-Expansion-PCB/README.md

 **TODO:** Add image to indicate i2c pull-up location...

 ## Power State Channel
 Channel 1 LED has a SPDT analog switch with its input referenced to VOut.
 When the XC6194A is in its off-state, the switch will connect the Channel 1 LED cathode to GND, therefore illuminating the LED.
-This can be useful to provide a vsual indicator that the power is off.
+This can be useful to provide a visual indicator that the power is off.
 When the XC6194A is in its on-state, the switch will connect the Channel 1 LED cathode to the WS2811 which will be free to drive the LED.
 If there is no desire to have the Channel 1 LED illuminated when the power is off, this feature can disabled by relocating the R1/R2 resistor as indicated in the following image:

 **TODO:** Add image to indicate R1/R2 relocation...